GonzaloHirsch/gonzalohirsch.com/content/blog/student-led-initiatives-starting-and-sustaining-university-organizations.md

 author: 'Gonzalo Hirsch'
 authorUrl: 'https://www.linkedin.com/in/gonzalo-hirsch/'
 socialImage:
   src: '/img/blog--student-led-initiatives-starting-and-sustaining-university-organizations.webp'
   mime: 'webp'
   alt: 'Illustration with the text "Starting and sustaining a student organization"'
   width: 1200
   height: 630
 faq:
   - question: 'How to get started?'
     answer: "The first step is to find a co-founder you can trust.
 The key to success is to start this journey with someone organized and determined to create a prospering organization.
 The next step is to define the mission and vision of the society.
 Identifying what you want to achieve via student activities and why you should be a recognized student organization is necessary.
 The last step is to find a faculty advisor and register the organization at the university's student services.
 Find an advisor that can vouch for you and your society.
 Investigate how your university deals with this kind of student affairs.
 Prepare a statement on how your student club differs from other student organizations and what campus activities you will host."
   - question: 'How to grow the organization?'
-      answer: "The first step in growing your student organization is to be organized and collaborate with other registered student organizations.
+    answer: 'The first step in growing your student organization is to be organized and collaborate with other registered student organizations.
 Continuously creating events and student organization workshops will improve your presence on campus.
-Fundraising and recruitment will keep your organization running in the long term."
+Fundraising and recruitment will keep your organization running in the long term.'
 # tags: []
 ---